 Line 11.
-Adjusted Financial Net Income (Loss) of the Non-Consolidated Foreign Corporation amount reported on line 11 includes the net income of entities not eligible to be includible in the U.S. income tax return.
+Adjusted Financial Net Income (Loss) of the Non-Consolidated Foreign Corporation

 The sum of lines 4 through 10 constitutes the adjusted non-consolidated financial net income (loss) of the foreign corporation that is to be reconciled in Parts II and III with the foreign corporation's taxable income reported on Form 1120-F, Section II, line 29.